-This led to discussion among colleagues about using some mathematics to see if they could calculate the satellite’s altitude.
+This experience led to a discussion among colleagues about using some mathematics to see if they could calculate the satellite’s altitude.
 They could.

-This ultimately led to some research into whether they could reverse the problem – i.e., if more than one satellite were in orbit emitting a signal, could they precisely calculate the position of a receiver on the earth?
+This conversation ultimately led to some research into whether they could reverse the problem – i.e. if more than one satellite were in orbit emitting a signal, could they precisely calculate the position of a receiver on the earth?

 And so was born an idea that turned into GPS.